Nebraska student starts trash can cleaning business

-LINCOLN, Neb (KOLN) - A unique first of its kind business is popping up in Lincoln.
+A unique first of its kind business is popping up in Lincoln.

 You can now get your trash can deep cleaned and sanitized.